logo

 Abstract

 The soil carbon (C) saturation concept suggests an upper limit to the storage of soil organic carbon (SOC).
+It is set by the mechanisms that protect soil organic matter from mineralization.
 Biochar has the capacity to protect new C, including rhizodeposits and microbial necromass.
-This study shows that the soil C storage ceiling of a Ferralsol under subtropical pasture was raised by a second application of *Eucalyptus saligna* biochar 8.2 years after the first application.
-High spatial heterogeneity of C functional groups resulted in the retention of rhizodeposits and microbial necromass in microaggregates and the mineral fraction.
-Microbial C-use efficiency was increased by lowering specific enzyme activities, decreasing native SOC mineralization by 18%.
-The study suggests that the SOC ceiling can be lifted using biochar in (sub)tropical grasslands.
+However, the decadal-scale mechanisms by which biochar influences the molecular diversity, spatial heterogeneity, and temporal changes in SOC persistence remain unresolved.
+Here we show that the soil C storage ceiling of a Ferralsol under subtropical pasture was raised by a second application of Eucalyptus saligna biochar 8.2 years after the first application—the first application raised the soil C storage ceiling by 9.3 Mg new C ha−1 and the second application raised this by another 2.3 Mg new C ha−1.
+Linking direct visual evidence from one-, two-, and three-dimensional analyses with SOC quantification, we found high spatial heterogeneity of C functional groups that resulted in the retention of rhizodeposits and microbial necromass in microaggregates (53–250 µm) and the mineral fraction (<53 µm).
+Microbial C-use efficiency was concomitantly increased by lowering specific enzyme activities, contributing to the decreased mineralization of native SOC by 18%.
+We suggest that the SOC ceiling can be lifted using biochar in (sub)tropical grasslands globally.

 Publisher